claudiu-bele/Mesh-Data-Model/README.md

 In this version all `.cdb` files are written in JSON, both backups and public files/libraries having the same structure.

-The file must be a JSON object, optionally containing arrays of objects named `users`, `nodes`, `links`, `nodeTypes`, `linkTypes` and `linkTypeNodeReqs`.
+The file must be a JSON object, optionally containing arrays of objects for `users`, `nodes`, `links`, `nodeTypes`, `linkTypes` and `linkTypeNodeReqs`.
 The only mandatory field is `dbVersion`, the value of the database version as text, in this case "21".

 Here's the available properties of each object